cocotb/cocotb/documentation/source/protocol_extension.rst

 Bus Monitor
 -----------

 A Bus monitor is mainly a passive class that will monitor the bus.
+A bus monitor will record some values on the bus and emit errors if wrong state occur.

-TODO: explain monitor
+TODO: give an example.

 Handling Errors
 ---------------